 International students attending the University on F-1 Visas who work on campus are required to comply with U.S. Citizenship and Immigration Services (USCIS) guidelines that limit hours worked to 20 per week during periods of enrollment and 40 during summer and winter breaks.
 Hours worked by international students on J-1 Exchange Visitor Visas are limited by authorization from the sponsor, and may not exceed 20 hours per week during periods of enrollment and 40 hours per week during summer and winter breaks.

 In order to provide equal opportunity and access to on-campus employment, student employment vacancies typically will be posted on https://www.unrsearch.com/.
 The ultimate goal of on-campus student employment is to provide work experience for our students, provide financial aid in the form of wages and increase the student’s likelihood for academic success.

-A student may not begin work until the hiring department has confirmed the student meets the minimum eligibility requirements either through checking the student’s records in the student information system or by verifying eligibility with the Student Employment Office.
+A student may not begin work until the hiring department has confirmed the student meets the minimum eligibility requirements.
+Departments have the ability to set more stringent requirements as appropriate for the job.